Store Chat Messages & State Without Managing Infrastructure.Check Out DialogueDB

 Example Prompt:

-You need to extract the following information.
+Extract the following information.
 Reply only with: Color: the color\nName: the name\nType: the type

-const parser = createParser("listToJson")
+const parser = createParser("listToJson");

 {